EUSEC

 Software versions Source code Harvestable email addresses Email address patterns Exposed sensitive documents Document metadata (FOCA / EXIF) Exposed phone numbers security.txt WordPress / wp-admin Admin paths Bug bounty programme Vulnerability disclosure policy sitemap.xml Content-Security-Policy X-Frame-Options X-Content-Type-Options Referrer-Policy Permissions-Policy HttpOnly cookies Homograph / IDN exposure WAF / CDN detection Public webmail

-Dimension 04
+Dimension T4

 Data exposure & breach history

 Whether the entity's credentials, code or storage have leaked — and its track record as a target.
+Prior breach history is among the strongest individual predictors of future incidents and elevates both likelihood and expected damage in the risk model.

 Total breach count (domain) Exposed data classes Prior breach history Public GitHub repositories Open S3 / Azure buckets Ransomware victim history Google dorking

-Dimension 05
+Dimension T5

 Social engineering surface

 How much of the organisation's human attack surface is publicly enumerable and targetable.
+Human error is the root cause in the majority of documented breaches, making this surface a direct contributor to both likelihood and damage.

 Publicly visible employees Title & department exposure Contactable individuals

-Dimension 06
+Dimension T6

 Reputation & infrastructure